zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 ### Validating tokens

 API client does not need to validate the tokens, the API services must do it themselves.
-If the API client receives the token from another source or needs to check details in it (like user ID, expiration) then it can use `/auth/query` endpoint that is provided by the service.
+If the API client receives the token from another source and needs to validate such JWT token or needs to check details in it (like user ID, expiration) then it can use `/auth/query` endpoint that is provided by the service.

 The response is a JSON response with fields `creation`, `expiration`, `userId` that correspond to `iss`, `exp`, and `sub` JWT token claims.
 The timestamps are in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.